quyendang/OpenCore-Guide/README.md

 ![base EFI folder](https://imgur.com/GRP7KU6.png)

-Now you can place your necessary .efi drivers from AppleSupportPkg and AptioFixPkg into the *drivers* folder and kexts/ACPI into their respective folders.
-Please note that UEFI drivers are not supported with OpenCore!
+Place your necessary .efi drivers from AppleSupportPkg and AptioFixPkg into the *drivers* folder and kexts/ACPI into their respective folders.

 Here's what mine looks like: